Post

 3️⃣ IXT

-• Model based on ATX, without so many extension slots
+• Model based on ATX, without so many expansion slots

 • example: we cannot add ecography card to the phone